What the Dead Know

 What the Dead Know is a crime thriller by the American writer Laura Lippman, published in 2007.
-The story, set in Baltimore in 2005, is about an investigation into a woman who claims to be Heather Bethany, a girl who had gone missing thirty years before.
-The book was critically acclaimed and it won the 2007 Quill Award in the mystery/suspense/thriller category and 2008 Anthony Award for Best Novel.
+Set in Baltimore in 2005, the novel follows an investigation into a woman who claims to be Heather Bethany, a girl who disappeared thirty years prior.
+The book received critical acclaim and won the 2007 Quill Award in the mystery/suspense/thriller category, as well as the 2008 Anthony Award for Best Novel.